tomxp411/opcode-table-maker/CSV/Details65C816.md

 PEA, PEI, and PER push values to the stack *without* affecting registers.

 PEA pushes the operand value onto the stack.
 The literal operand is used, rather than an address.

-This will normally be written in teh form `PEA #1234`, and in this instance, the actual value pushed onto the stack is $1234.
+This seems inconsistent with the absolute address syntax, as PEA and PEI follow their own syntax rules.

 ### PEI
 Push Effecive Indirect Address